Germany and weapons of mass destruction: Cold War and beyond

 The U.S. insists its forces control the weapons and that no transfer of the nuclear bombs or control over them is intended "unless and until a decision were made to go to war, at which the [NPT] treaty would no longer be controlling", so there is no breach of the NPT.
 However German pilots and other staff practise handling and delivering the U.S. nuclear bombs.
 Even if the NATO argument is considered legally correct, such peacetime operations could arguably contravene both the objective and the spirit of the NPT.

 In 2007, former German defence secretary Rupert Scholz stated that Germany should strive to become a nuclear power.
 In September 2007 the French president Nicolas Sarkozy offered Germany the opportunity to participate in control over the French nuclear arsenal.

 Chancellor Merkel and foreign minister Steinmeier declined the offer however, stating that Germany "had no interest in possessing nuclear weapons".
 Due to concerns over Vladimir Putin's actions, Merkel reversed her position, stating to the German press, "As long as there are nuclear weapons in the world, we need to have these capabilities, as NATO says."

 NATO member states, including Germany, decided not to sign the UN treaty on the Prohibition of Nuclear Weapons, a binding agreement for negotiations for the total elimination of nuclear weapons, supported by more than 120 nations.

 German economist and politician Tobias Lindner called Germany's nuclear sharing agreement "an expensive, dangerous and antiquated symbolic contribution to have a say within NATO."

 In October 2021, German Defense Minister Annegret Kramp-Karrenbauer had talked about the possibility of deploying nuclear weapons against Russia.
 She noted that nuclear weapons are a "means of deterrence."

-In regards to the relationship with the United States, German Chancellor Olaf Scholz agrees with a longstanding agreement that allows American tactical nuclear weapons to be stored and manned on American bases in Germany.
-In November 2021 Rolf Mützenich claimed, that he wants to move NATO B61 nuclear bomb out of Germany.
+In regards to the relationship with the United States, German Chancellor Olaf Scholz agrees with a longstanding agreement that allows American tactical nuclear weapons to be stored on American bases in Germany.
+In November 2021 Rolf Mützenich claimed that he wants to move NATO B61 nuclear bombs out of Germany.

+In 2022, some factions in Alternative for Germany (AfD) supported calls for Germany to acquire nuclear weapons.